Wedding Registry Kitchen Essentials: The 35 Items Worth Registering For

 Should I register for a full set of knives or just a few good ones?

-Register for just a few exceptional knives rather than a full block of mediocre ones.
-Focus on one excellent 8-inch chef's knife ($80–$250), a serrated bread knife ($70–$120), and a paring knife ($30–$50).
-These three handle 95% of your kitchen tasks and will last a lifetime with proper care, unlike cheap sets that dull quickly.
+Register for a tight trio: an 8-inch chef's knife ($80–$250), a serrated bread knife ($70–$120), and a paring knife ($30–$50).
+These three handle 95% of kitchen tasks and will last a lifetime with proper care.
+A full block of cheap knives dulls fast and clutters your counter.

 How many items should I register for?